-How long is a Boston Terrier’s lifespan?
-A Boston Terrier’s longevity or lifespan range is between 11 to 13 years.
-Some can live longer or shorter depending on diet, environment, lifestyle and genetics.
+The Boston Terrier’s lifespan range is between 11 to 13 years.
+Some Boston Terriers can live for longer (15 years) or less depending on diet, environment, lifestyle and genetics.

 According to a study by The Kennel Club conducted on a small group of Boston Terriers in the U.K., the most common causes of death are: